icl-utk-edu/papi/src/components/sysdetect/README.md

 ## Enabling the SYSDETECT Component

 To enable reading of SYSDETECT counters the user needs to link against a PAPI library that was configured with the SYSDETECT component enabled.
-As an example the following command: `./configure --with-components="sysdetect"` is sufficient to enable the component.
+As an example the following command:
+`./configure --with-CPU=$CPU --with-components="sysdetect"` is
+sufficient to enable the component.
+$CPU can have the following values:. x86, POWER5, POWER5+, POWER6, POWER7, PPC970, arm

 Typically, the utility `papi_components_avail` (available in `papi/src/utils/papi_components_avail`) will display the components available